 Orthodox Christians do not worship icons!
 We worship God, and God alone.
 Many people will treat photographs of loved ones with special care, putting them in lovely frames, in a special place, etc..
 It is not the paper photograph they honor, but the person in the photograph.
 “Icon” means “image,” and Orthodox Christians “venerate” (honor) the person represented in that image by bowing and even kissing the icon.

 Jesus and his Apostles prayed in many different ways, sometimes privately, sometimes together.
 Jesus respected the Temple as his Father's house, and prayed and preached there.
 The services of the Temple included formal liturgical services composed of prayers that all present heard together and prayed together.
-The word, "liturgy" comes from a Greek word meaning "the work of the people," and it refers to people gathered together, praying with one mind and one heart.
+The word, “liturgy” comes from a Greek word meaning “the work of the people,” and it refers to people gathered together, praying with one mind and one heart.
 Many people do not realize that the first Christians regularly prayed together in liturgical prayer.
-The Apostles and many of the first Christians were Jews, and accustomed to praying in liturgical services in the Jewish Temple.
+The Apostles and many of the first Christians were Jews, and were accustomed to praying in liturgical services in the Jewish Temple.
 St. James, for example, continued to pray in the Temple until he was martyred for Christ.

 The Divine Services of the Orthodox Church developed over centuries as people of prayer, filled with the Holy Spirit, prayed and sang to God.
-The services in our church are entirely in English, so even if you are not familiar with this type of prayer and worship, you can hear and understand, and pray together with us and with the angels:
+The services in our church are entirely in English, so even if you are not familiar with this type of prayer and worship, you can hear and understand, and pray together with us and with the saints and angels:

 Orthodox Christians view Holy Communion as deeply, awesomely holy, and are mindful of St. Paul’s words, “whosoever shall eat this bread, and drink this cup of the Lord, unworthily, shall be guilty of the body and blood of the Lord.
 But let a man examine himself, and so let him eat of that bread, and drink of that cup.”
 (1 Cor 11:27-28) We know that it is not our own efforts but only God’s grace that can make us worthy of Communion with Him.
 But to prepare and “examine ourselves” before coming for Communion we fast, pray, examine our hearts and our actions and repent and confess our sins, seeking absolution from God.
-All are called to God’s table, but please respect this ancient and venerable Christian practice, and do not come up for Communion without speaking first to our priest about appropriate preparation.
+All are called to God’s table, but please respect this ancient and venerable Christian practice, and do not come up for Communion without speaking to our priest before the services begin about appropriate preparation.